thypirate/sweet-webdev-resources/README.md

 # Sweet-webdev-resources
-> A collection of useful web development resources such as web front-end frameworks and back-end frameworks, web servers, static site generators, libraries, guides and more.
+> A collection of useful/cool web development resources such as web front-end frameworks and back-end frameworks, web servers, static site generators, libraries, guides and more.

 Contents
 ---